 Human Subjects Research Determination

-The investigator is responsible for confirming whether an activity constitutes human subjects research.
-Because the University must hold the investigator responsible for unapproved human subjects, research investigators are urged to request a determination that an activity does not constitute human subjects research from the CSUEB IRB before proceeding with research that includes human subject activity.
-If the request is verbal (by phone or in person) or by email, it is the investigator’s responsibility to maintain documentation of such a determination.
-If the investigator submits a protocol for review, the request must be submitted through the Cayuse Human Ethics (IRB) system and include sufficient documentation of the activity to support the determination.
+The investigator is responsible for understanding whether an activity constitutes human subjects research.
+Because the University must hold the investigator responsible for unapproved human subjects, research investigators are urged to request a determination that an activity does not constitute human subjects research from the CSUEB IRB before proceeding with research that includes human subjects.
+When the investigator submits a protocol for review, the request must be submitted through the Cayuse Human Ethics (IRB) system and include sufficient documentation of the activity to support the determination.
 Formal submissions will be responded to in writing, and a copy of the submitted materials and the emailed determination letter will be kept on file.

 Exempt Research

-All research using human subjects must be approved by the institution.
-Certain categories of research (i.e., “Exempt research”) do not require convened IRB review and approval.
-Research which is otherwise Exempt, but that is subject to Limited Review must be approved by the IRB Chair or their designee(s).
+All research using human subjects must be approved by the institution, and per federal regulations is determined to be Exempt, Limited, or Non-Exempt.
+“Exempt” and “Limited Review” protocols may also be deemed eligible for Expedited review, meaning they do not need Full Board review and may be instead approved by the IRB Chair or their designee-usually one or more IRB members.

 Students may assume roles as Co-Principal Investigators (co-PIs) conducting exempt category research as long as they have a faculty advisor to serve as the Principal Investigator.